sa-mw-dach/dev_demos/demos/05_continue_extension/README.md

 # Demo 05 - Personal AI Assistant for Application Development

 ## Introduction
-A proper introduction for this demo plus a video showcasing the usage of a personal AI assistant for application development can be found [here](https://www.opensourcerers.org/?p=7567).
+A proper introduction for this demo plus a video showcasing the usage of a personal AI assistant for application development that doesn't phone home can be found [here](https://www.opensourcerers.org/?p=7567).

 ## Requirements
-In order to be able to run the demo, the following requirements need to be fullfilled:
+In order to be able to run the demo, the following software components need to be available and will be installed/configured in the following paragraphs:

 * Red Hat OpenShift (tested on version 4.11.50)
 * Red Hat OpenShift Dev Spaces (tested on version 3.9)
 * Continue VS Code extension (tested on version 0.1.26)